Pireza/sem5pi-24-25-3da/TodoApi/docs/SprintA/1221029/UC11/engineering_process.md

-# US1 - To register backoffice users
+# US11 - Search/list for patient profile by different attributes

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As an Admin, I want to register new backoffice users (e.g., doctors, nurses, technicians, admins) via an out-of-band process, so that they can access the backoffice system with appropriate permissions.
+As an Admin, I want to list/search patient profiles by different attributes, so that I can view the details, edit, and remove patient profiles.

 ### 1.2.
-Customer Specifications and Clarifications

-**From the client clarifications:**

-> **Question:** What are the system's password requirements?

-> **Answer:** At least 10 characters long, at least a digit, a capital letter and a special character.
+Acceptance Criteria

+**AC1** - Admins can search patient profiles by various attributes, including name, email, date of birth, or medical record number.

+**AC2** - The system displays search results in a list view with key patient information (name, email, date of birth).

+**AC3** - Admins can select a profile from the list to view, edit, or delete the patient record.

+**AC4** - The search results are paginated, and filters are available to refine the search results.

 ### 1.3.
-Acceptance Criteria

-* **AC1:** Backoffice users (e.g., doctors, nurses, technicians) are registered by an Admin via an internal process, not via self-registration.
-* **AC2:** Admin assigns roles (e.g., Doctor, Nurse, Technician) during the registration process.
-* **AC3:** Registered users receive a one-time setup link via email to set their password and activate their account.
-* **AC4:** The system enforces strong password requirements for security.
-* **AC5:** A confirmation email is sent to verify the user’s registration.

-### 1.4.
 Found out Dependencies

-* n/a
+* There is a dependency with US6, because the admin has to be authenticated to check the patient's profiles

-### 1.5 Input and Output Data
+### 1.4 Input and Output Data

 **Input Data:**

 * Typed data:
-    * a username
+    * a name
-    * an email address
+    * an email
+    * a date of birth
+    * a medical number

-* Selected data:
+    * the page
-    * A role for the user.
+    * the page size

 **Output Data:**

+* id of the patient
+* first name of the patient
+* last name of the patient
-* New user registered in the system
+* email of the patient
-* (In)Success of the operation
+* birthday of the patient

-### 1.6.
+### 1.5.
 System Views

 ### Level 1